-Tara Schellhorn practices in Riker Danzig's Bankruptcy and Reorganization Group.
-Tara’s practice focuses on all aspects of bankruptcy and restructuring including the representation of debtors, creditors’ committees, trustees, financial institutions, secured lenders, unsecured creditors and others parties in interest in complex chapter 11 cases.
-As a result, Tara has advised clients in all aspects of bankruptcy proceedings ranging from drafting plans to purchasing and selling assets in court supervised sales and negotiating and litigating a host of issues including with respect to cash collateral, executory contracts and claims allowance.
-Tara also has experience in bankruptcy litigation including both prosecuting and defending nondischargeability, preference and other avoidance actions.
+Tara Schellhorn is a partner in Riker Danzig's Bankruptcy & Corporate Restructuring Group.
+Tara’s practice focuses on all aspects of bankruptcy and restructuring including the representation of debtors, creditors’ committees, trustees, financial institutions, secured lenders, unsecured creditors and other parties in interest in complex chapter 11 cases.
+As a result, Tara is well positioned to advise clients on all aspects of bankruptcy.
+Tara also has experience in bankruptcy litigation including prosecuting and defending nondischargeability, preference and other avoidance actions.
 In addition, Tara has significant experience representing clients on complex corporate lending issues including the representation of indenture trustees in default and bankruptcy situations.
 Tara’s practice is not limited to bankruptcy but also includes civil litigation in both federal and state courts.

 Prior to joining Riker Danzig, Tara served as Judicial Law Clerk to the Honorable Raymond T. Lyons, United States Bankruptcy Judge for the District of New Jersey.
 Tara earned her law degree, magna cum laude, from Widener University School of Law in 2007.
 While pursuing her degree, Tara served as Editor-in-Chief of the Widener Law Journal and received the Widener Law Journal Award for Distinguished Legal Scholarship.
 She was also the recipient of the 2007 American Bankruptcy Institute Medal of Excellence for outstanding performance in her bankruptcy coursework.
 Tara received her undergraduate degree, magna cum laude and Phi Beta Kappa, from Gettysburg College in 2004.